-Prerequisites: Child and Family Development 375 and 376A, 376B, or 376C.
+Prerequisites: Child and Family Development 375A, 375B; and two units selected from Child and Family Development 378A, 378B, or 378D.
 Proof of completion of prerequisites required: Copy of transcript.

 Development of leadership, communication, conflict resolution, and supervision of professionals in child and family development programs.